 Publication Agreement and Survey Forms

-The UMI Publication Agreement Form and a Survey of Earned Doctorates (SED) Form are submitted with the dissertation.
-The SEAD forms need to be filled out online.
-Once the SED is filled out online the library will be notified.
-The UMI Form must be completed and returned to Doris Oliver with the final dissertation.
+The UMI Publication Agreement Form and a Survey of Earned Doctorates Form are submitted with the dissertation.
+The forms are available from Doris Oliver and online.
+Both forms must be completed and returned to Doris Oliver with the final dissertation.
 The UMI Publication Agreement Form includes the application form.
-The Survey of Earned Doctorates is available online: Survey of Earned Doctorates.
+This should be read, filled out and returned to Doris Oliver.
+The Survey of Earned Doctorates form is available online in two documents: the Survey of Earned Doctorates brochure and the Survey of Earned Doctorates online.
 UMI also provides a brochure on privacy as it relates to dissertations.

 It is the responsibility of the student to ensure that all portions of their dissertation adhere to copyright law.